-One of the best ways for your business to start the New Year is with an innovative search strategy that banks on continuous improvement.
-No one gets it perfect all the time, and search engine optimization is both art and science of learning, course-correcting and utilizing the ever-changing sea of available data to apply and adjust your SEO strategy in a way that makes your website attractive to not only people but to the search engines as well.
-Give your business a healthy boost by revisiting and revising your website’s SEO strategies for 2015.
+One of the best ways for your business to start the New Year is with an innovative search strategy.
+One that banks on continuous improvement.
+No one gets it perfect all the time.
+And search engine optimization is both art and science of learning, course-correcting and utilizing the ever-changing sea of available data to apply and adjust your SEO strategy in a way that makes your website attractive to not only people but to the search engines as well.
+So give your business a healthy boost by revisiting and revising your website’s SEO strategies for 2015.

-The strongest SEO approach for the New Year is to first understand the entire customer environment so that you can provide customers the experiences that strengthen brands.
+The strongest SEO approach for the New Year is to first understand the entire customer environment.
+This is so that you can provide customers the experiences that strengthen brands.
 After all, the brands most loved aren’t always built on big ideas; they’re based on firm ideals.

 The foundation of any search engine optimization strategy first requires a technical audit.
-This audit provides the intricate details of your website, including it’s rank, the source of any redirects, existing errors, broken links and any duplicate content or urls.
-You can’t make a proper go-forward plan without knowing where you’re at currently.
-Google Webmaster Tools, MOZ Pro – or even some of the free tools – are great, and even Screaming Frog’s reporting, is a good place to start.
+This audit provides the intricate details of your website.
+It includes it’s rank, the source of any redirects, existing errors, broken links and any duplicate content or urls.
+After all, you can’t make a proper go-forward plan without knowing where you’re at currently.
+Google Webmaster Tools, MOZ Pro – or even some of the free tools – are great, and even Screaming Frog’s reporting is a good place to start.

 Google Analytics should be installed and verified on your website.
-As with all of Google’s tools, Google Analytics is a user-friendly tool that provides both long-term and real-time user data broken down by almost any metric you choose, and even includes goal creation and tracking.
+As with all of Google’s tools, Google Analytics is a user-friendly tool that provides both long-term and real-time user data.
+The data is broken down by almost any metric you choose, and even includes goal creation and tracking.